rabbibotton/clog/OCICL.md

 ```

 If this is the new project a .asd file, first .lisp file and www directory
 will be created as well.
+For windows run-ocicl.bat also created.